nvs/gem/docs/workflow.md

 - `Needs Testing`: These topics are ready to be tested.
 - `Finished`: Work on these topics has concluded.

-## Workflow Labels
+## Status Labels

 These labels help describe the flow of issues, from creation to closure.
 When a label is opened it is new and needs review.
+All labels here fall under the `Status` category.

 ### Inbox